Dorset-Council-UK/cside-docs/docs/landowner-deposits.md

 Create, edit and view Landowner Deposits.

+!!! note
+  Only Rights of Way Officers and Administrators will have access to create and edit.

 ## Create a new Landowner Deposit

 Click on the 'Create' button to get started.